Abu Ghraib prison: 2003–2006

 On April 20, 2004, insurgents fired 40 mortar rounds into the prison, killing 24 detainees and injuring 92.
 Commentators thought the attack was either an attempt to incite a riot or retribution for detainees' cooperating with the United States.
 In May 2004, the U.S.-led coalition embarked on a prisoner-release policy to reduce numbers to fewer than 2,000.
 The U.S. military released nearly 1,000 detainees at the prison during the week ending August 27, 2005, at the request of the Iraqi government.
 In a May 24, 2004 address at the U.S. Army War College, President George W. Bush announced that the prison would be demolished.
 On June 14 Iraqi interim President Ghazi Mashal Ajil al-Yawer said he opposed this decision; on June 21 U.S. military judge Col. James Pohl ruled the prison was a crime scene and could not be demolished until investigations and trials were completed.
+In July 2004 Brigadier General Janis Karpinski reported that some of the interrogators who spoke Arabic were Israeli.
+The Israeli Foreign Ministry in a statement denied the allegations.

 On April 2, 2005, the prison was attacked by more than 60 insurgents in the engagement known as the Battle of Abu Ghraib.
 In the two hours before being forced to retreat, the attackers suffered at least 50 casualties according to the U.S. military.
 Thirty-six persons at or in the prison, including U.S. military personnel, civilians and detainees, were injured in the attack.
 The attackers used small arms, rockets, and RPGs as weapons, and threw grenades over the walls.
 A suicide VBIED detonated just outside the front wall after Marines fired on it.
 Officials believe that the car bomb was intended to breach the prison wall, enabling an assault and/or mass escape for detainees.
 Insurgents also attacked military forces nearby on highways en route to the prison for reinforcement and used ambushes along the roads.
 Al Qaeda in Iraq claimed responsibility.